digi-ron/AU-Falcon-SPUD-Project/Engine/FuelPressureRegulator/FuelPressureRegulator.md

 - Misfire on cylinders closest to the front of the engine (cylinders 1 & 2 predominately)
 - Rough or hunting idle, particularly once vehicle is up to temperature

+### Other notes

+The fuel pressure regulator is easily blocked by dirty fuel.
+If the regulator is removed and debris is found, a fuel system flush is recommended.

 ### Verification of Fuel Pressure Regulator

 Generally speaking fuel pressure regulators are one of the first parts to be replaced when diagnosing a fuelling issue, however the following should be checked first: